PeterThramkrongart/cds-language-portfolio/assignments/assignment-5/README.md

 ### Research statement:

 We didn’t know much about western philosophy so we wanted to investigate what major philosophical topics have been discussed throughout time.
-We used the History of Philosophy data set available at: https://www.kaggle.com/kouroshalizadeh/history-of-philosophy.The data set contains over 300,000 sentences from 51 texts spanning 11 schools of philosophy.
+We used the [History of Philosophy](https://www.kaggle.com/kouroshalizadeh/history-of-philosophy) dataset that contains over 300,000 sentences from 51 texts spanning 11 schools of philosophy.
 The represented schools are: Plato, Aristotle, Rationalism, Empiricism, German Idealism, Communism, Capitalism, Phenomenology, Continental Philosophy, Stoicism, and Analytic Philosophy.
 We don't know the schools very well, but in this project, we assume that they together as a whole have discussed many of the same topics but with differing viewpoints over time.
 For this project, we used the probabilistic, unsupervised learning method latent Dirichlet allocation to attempt to allocate the words of the text into major topics of western philosophy.

 The data used for the pre-processing and modeling can be found in the _assignments/assignment-5/data/interim/_ called _small_dataset.csv_.
 It was created from the data linked above by trimming some columns as we had no need of them and we could get around Github LFS.